MoonLight-SteinsGate/LearnAFL/README.md

 ## How to install and run

 The steps of installing and running LearnAFL are also as same as those of AFL.
+In addition, we complement the function of controlling the runtime.
+You can assign the runtime hours by adding the parameter `-e XXX` in running the afl-fuzz.